Neanderthal extinction: Upper Palaeolithic Transition

-Possible cause of extinction
+Possible causes of extinction

 Violence

-Kwang Hyun Ho discusses the possibility that Neanderthal extinction was either precipitated or hastened by violent conflict with Homo sapiens.
+Kwang Hyun Ko discusses the possibility that Neanderthal extinction was either precipitated or hastened by violent conflict with Homo sapiens.
 Violence in early hunter-gatherer societies usually occurred as a result of resource competition following natural disasters.
 It is therefore plausible to suggest that violence, including primitive warfare, would have transpired between the two human species.
 The hypothesis that early humans violently replaced Neanderthals was first proposed by French paleontologist Marcellin Boule (the first person to publish an analysis of a Neanderthal) in 1912.